 The Company believes it is important to foster and maintain a culture that emphasizes integrity and accountability.
-For this reason, the Board adopted a clawback policy effective December 15, 2016.
-This policy applies to all current and former executive officers.
-The policy applies to equity grants awarded under the 2014 Plan, regardless of when such awards were granted, as well as annual bonuses and any other compensation earned or vested based on the attainment of a financial reporting measure.
+For this reason, the Board adopted a clawback policy effective December 15, 2016 and adopted a new amended and restated policy effective December 1, 2023.
+The new policy is designed to comply with Section 10D of the Securities Exchange Act of 1934 (the "Exchange Act"), Rule 10D-1 promulgated under the Exchange Act and Listing Rule 5608 of the Nasdaq Stock Market.
+This policy applies to all current and former executive officers and other senior executives or employees who the compensation committee may deem subject to the policy from time to time.
+The policy applies to equity grants awarded under the 2014 Plan, as well as annual bonuses and any other compensation earned or vested based on the attainment of a financial reporting measure.